-Giuseppe Meazza, Lennart Skoglund, Antonio Valentín Angelillo, Sandro Mazzola, Giacinto Facchetti, Jair da Costa, Luis Suárez, Roberto Boninsegna, Alessandro Altobelli, Walter Zenga, Lothar Matthäus, Andreas Brehme, Jürgen Klinsmann, Javier Zanetti, Christian Vieri, Youri Djorkaeff, Zlatan Ibrahimović
+Giuseppe Meazza, Lennart Skoglund, Antonio Valentín Angelillo, Sandro Mazzola, Giacinto Facchetti, Jair da Costa, Luis Suárez, Roberto Boninsegna, Alessandro Altobelli, Walter Zenga, Lothar Matthäus, Andreas Brehme, Jürgen Klinsmann, Ronaldo, Hernán Crespo, Javier Zanetti, Christian Vieri, Youri Djorkaeff, Zlatan Ibrahimović, Diego Milito

 Most games played: Javier Zanetti (858)

 Top goalscorer: Giuseppe Meazza (284)

 The about to be Italian football dynasty, Inter Milan, was established on 9 March 1908.
-It didn't take long for Inter to start walking the road to greatness, as the first Scudetto came only two years after the club was founded.
+It didn't take long for the club to start walking the road to greatness, as the first Scudetto came only two years after the foundation.
 Inter would cement its role in Italian football by winning six more in the next 50 years.
 Their first Coppa Italia trophy was won in 1938, on the back of Giuseppe Meazza's inspirational displays.
 Meazza is still Inter's leading goalscorer of all time with 284 goals, and the club's stadium would later be officially named in his honor.

 For its greatest successes, Inter has to thank the Argentine coach Helenio Herrera.
 As soon as he arrived at the club in 1960, he started modifying the catenaccio system in order to make it more suited for counterattacks.
 An important aspect of the catenaccio system was the libero, a role that was given to Armando Picchi.
 Herrera also set strict guidelines regarding nutrition and other areas concerning discipline.
 During Herrera's tenure at the club (1960-1968), Inter won two European Cups and three Scudettos, conceding less than a single goal per game throughout.
 They would never repeat that kind of dominance, and this golden period is now famously known as the "Grande Inter" era.

 In the next twenty years, Inter managed to add two Scudettos and two Italian Cups to its tally.
 Then came the roaring 90s, and Inter suddenly found themselves on the margins, playing second fiddle to its old rivals, Milan and Juventus.
 The club was dangerously close to being relegated in 1994, but managed to survive and remain the only Italian club to never drop from the top division.